StirlingMarketingGroup/swoof/README.md

 # or, with a connections file
 swoof [flags] production localhost table1 table2 table3
 ```

-### Flags:
+### Flags

 - `-c` your connections file (default `~/.config/swoof/connections.yaml` on Linux, more info below)
 - `-a` your alises file (default `~/.config/swoof/aliases.yaml` on Linux, more info below)
-  - `-disable-tx` disables transactions for inserts, this will dramatically slow down imports
+- `-all` grabs all tables, specified tables/aliases are ignored (default false)
 - `-n` drop/create tables and triggers only, without importing data
 - `-p` prefix of the temp table used for initial creation before the swap and drop (default `_swoof_`)
 - `-r` value
     max rows buffer size.
 Will have this many rows downloaded and ready for importing, or in Go terms, the channel size used to communicate the rows (default 50)
 - `-t` value
     max concurrent tables at the same time.
 Anything more than 4 seems to crash things, so YMMV (default 4)
+- `-v` writes all queries to stdout (default false)

 ### Using a connections file